fbk-dhilab/fbk-hwb.github.io/index.md

 ### TreC data storage tier

-At the data stroage level, TreC requires the installation of the following data management servers:
+At the data storage level, TreC requires the installation of the following data management servers:

 - [_MariaDB_](https://mariadb.org/), a relational (SQL) DB, used by the authorization system, which is a fundamental microservice for ensuring the compliance with the personal data protection code, and by other services that make extensive use of recursive queries and JOIN operator.
-Being one of the most time consuming and data-intensive operations, relational databases, which effi- ciently implement these operations, are needed.
+Being one of the most time-consuming and data-intensive operations, relational databases, which efficiently implement these operations, are needed.
 Besides MariaDB, currently the platform supports also Oracle.
 - [_MongoDB_](https://www.mongodb.com/), a non-SQL document-oriented database, used mainly for